AdobeDocs/learning-manager.en/help/migrated/accessibility-captivate-prime.md

 ## Support for Screen Readers {#supportforscreenreaders}

-Adobe Captivate Prime supports screen readers like NVDA, JAWS, and Voice-over on desktop, Talkback and Voice-over on mobile, which enable learners to read out the text on Captivate Prime platform and navigate accordingly.
+Adobe Learning Manager supports screen readers like NVDA, JAWS, and Voice-over on desktop, Talkback and Voice-over on mobile, which enable learners to read out the text on Captivate Prime platform and navigate accordingly.

 Here is the screen reader and browser combination that we support on desktop: